-Alex Lowes shares the heartbreaking story of her firstborn daughter Matilda’s stillbirth, her grief, the challenges returning to work, and how to support other parents who have lost a child.
+Alex shares the heartbreaking story of her firstborn daughter Tilly’s stillbirth, her grief, the challenges of returning to work, and how to support other parents who have lost a child.

 Can you tell us about your career journey so far?

-Now, you have a heartbreaking story that you would like to share with other parents out there.
+You have a heartbreaking story that you’d like to share with other parents.
 You had a gorgeous daughter, Tilly, who was born at 38 weeks and was stillborn.
-As a mother, I can’t think of anything worse than losing a child.
+As parents too, we can’t think of anything more devastating than losing a child.
 What would you like to share about this very sad time?

-My first pregnancy with Matilda (Tilly) was a miracle pregnancy as I had never had a cycle, and she was a much longed for baby.
-My pregnancy was unremarkable, I was fit and active, working full-time — life was great.
-With hindsight I now know that something was wrong, but at the time I was not armed with the knowledge to understand the pregnancy wasn’t progressing as it should.
+My first pregnancy with Tilly was a miracle pregnancy as I had never had a cycle, and she was a much longed-for baby.
+My pregnancy was unremarkable.
+I was fit and active, working full-time — life was great.
+In hindsight, I now know that something was wrong, but at the time I was not armed with the knowledge to understand that the pregnancy wasn’t progressing as it should.

 The following weeks were torturous.
-I had already left work to go on maternity leave and we had set up the nursery at home, so now life felt so empty.
+I had already left work to go on parental leave and we had set up the nursery at home, so now life felt so empty.
 It took me weeks to leave the house — there were prams and pregnant women everywhere.
-In total it took me a little over four months to return to the workforce, and I needed a lot of support.
+In total, it took me a little over four months to return to the workforce, and I needed a lot of support.

-What would you like other parents, colleagues, friends and family to know about how to support parents who have lost a child? (i.e. What are your practical tips to help others understand what to do and say if someone has a stillborn child?)
+What would you like other parents, colleagues, friends, and family to know about how to support parents who have lost a child?

 - Acknowledge their child and say the child’s name.
-For me it is so important to acknowledge that I have three children.
+For me, it’s so important to acknowledge that I have three children.

 - Check in with them.
 Not just a day later, a week later, but a month later and a year later.